-- The provision of learning situations;
+- Providing learning situations;

-- The provision of guidance; and
+- Providing guidance; and

 - Controlling the behavior.

 Human groups like the family with whom the child normally has the first contact provide these learning opportunities.
 These learning situations are provided automatically in the day-to-day routine activities in the family.
 The children listen to people talking around them, see them walking, and playing different roles.
 A girl looks at her mother the way she looks after the cooking arrangements, the way she cooks the food, the way she looks after the guests, and other household chores.
 She is very likely to copy the behavior of her mother.